Backward-curved centrifugal fan impeller on the Jitamitra shop floor

 Can you run a BC fan hot, and what changes above 150 °C?

 Yes.
-Most BC duty runs 10–350 °C, and the family is attested to 600 °C with high-temperature (HT) construction.
+Most BC duty runs 10–350 °C, and the family is specified for 500 °C service with high-temperature (HT) construction.
 Above about 150 °C we fit a shaft cooling disc as standard to protect the bearings, and add a heat-resistant build and expansion provision for the thermal growth.
 Tell us your operating and maximum (excursion) temperature and the fan is built for that case, not a generic rating.

 Which duties is the Backward-Curved family the right pick for?